Why did Germany invade Poland?

-The German invasion of Poland was a primer on how Hitler intended to wage war–what would become the “blitzkrieg” strategy.
-This was characterized by extensive bombing early on to destroy the enemy’s air capacity, railroads, communication lines, and munitions dumps, followed by a massive land invasion with overwhelming numbers of troops, tanks, and artillery.
-Once the German forces had plowed their way through, devastating a swath of territory, infantry moved in, picking off any remaining resistance.
+Germany's blitzkrieg approach was characterized by extensive bombing early on to destroy the enemy’s air capacity, railroads, communication lines and munitions dumps, followed by a massive land invasion with overwhelming numbers of troops, tanks and artillery.
+After the German forces had plowed their way through, devastating a swath of territory, infantry moved in, picking off any remaining resistance.

-Once Hitler had a base of operations within the target country, he immediately began setting up “security” forces to annihilate all enemies of his Nazi ideology, whether racial, religious, or political.
-Concentration camps for slave laborers and the extermination of civilians went hand in hand with German rule of a conquered nation.
+Once Hitler had a base of operations within the target country, he immediately began setting up “security” forces to annihilate all enemies of his Nazi ideology, whether racial, religious or political.
+Concentration camps for slave laborers and the extermination of civilians went hand-in-hand with German rule of a conquered nation.
 For example, within one day of the German invasion of Poland, Hitler was already setting up SS “Death’s Head” regiments to terrorize the populace.

-The outmoded thinking of the Polish commanders coupled with the antiquated state of its military was simply no match for the overwhelming and modern mechanized German forces.
+The outmoded thinking of the Polish commanders coupled with the antiquated state of its military were simply no match for the overwhelming and modern-mechanized German forces.
 And, of course, any hope the Poles might have had of a Soviet counter-response was dashed with the signing of the Ribbentrop-Molotov Nonaggression Pact.

 Great Britain would respond with bombing raids over Germany three days later.